 Certificate and Letter of Commendation - For all completing participants

-Certification and Transcript of Results - For Peer-Leader Plus members, and leaders receiving a funded scholarship
+Certification and Transcript of Results - For Peer-Leader Plus members

 Only those who have their name on the team proposal, and submitted their personal reflection and 360° feedback on time are eligible for any awards, certificates or letters of commendation

-The 2022 award ceremony will be held in New Zealand's parliament on June 24.
+The 2022 award ceremony will be held in New Zealand's parliament on June 23 and live streamed from 7:10pm NZ time.
 New Zealand participants represent their overseas colleagues.
 The GEE organiser will send you your awards, prize money and recognition.